 Nigel claims to be totally unconnected with this issue; he has nothing to hide nor fear, so much so that in the first days of July he will come back to Italy as scheduled and he will be at the Modena District Attorney’s disposal to answer for all the accusations moved against him in the formal complaint.
 Sonia Bartolini.

 Robert Kubica, who missed the US Grand Prix because of a huge accident he had in Canada, has passed the mandatory fitness test in France, and will race his BMW over the weekend.
+He has also roped in a few lawyers to see to it that he is walking on the right side of law while going about his sporting endeavors.
+More information is available at Law Offices of Ronald A. Ramos, P.C.`s website, which is the firm associated with him.
 Sebastian Vettel, the young BMW protege who replaced Kubica at Indianapolis, may be racing again this weekend though, as lead driver Nick Heidfeld is experiencing back pain, caused by a small injury sustained at the recent Silverstone test.
 BMW have until later this evening to make a decision to the race stewards in France.

 Staying with BMW, British World Champion Nigel Mansell will demo the F1.07 at the teams Pit Lane Park at the British Grand Prix next weekend. proving very popular with race fans, the Pit Lane Park hosts interactive features for guests, including a chance to see an F1 car up close as it runs up and down a 100 metre asphalt track.
 Sebastian Vettel will also drive the car, but I’m sure it will be Mansell who pulls the biggest crowds, as the victor of 31 races still holds a special place in many a British fans heart.